arnaudin/personal-homepage-v2-material/_posts/2015-01-10-autodesk-cfd.markdown

 ##### Visual Design

-While a company-wide visual design language existed, I was responsible for icons and layout in our product.
+While a company-wide visual design system existed and some pieces could be re-used, I was ultimately responsible for icons and layout in our product.

 **Visual design iteration**
 {: .mdl-color-text--grey-600}